outreachy/website/docs/onboarding-coordinator-flow.md

      - action -> link to project read-only page, sign up any co-mentors
      - action -> (if community approved) link to community or project landing page, spread the word to applicants

+- [ ] On project approval, check if approved mentors are subscribed to the mailing list, and if not:
+     - To: subscribe email address for mentors mailing list
+     - Subject: subscribe
+     - Body: subscribe "Name" <email>

 - [ ] Mentor approval
      - To: Coordinators
      - Subject: Approve Mentor - NAME